svjson/hodr/README.md

   .httpGet('core-service', '/api/:targetType/thread/:targetId', {
     parameters: 'threadId'
   })
-  .mapStatusCode({
+  .mapStatusCode([
-    404: 200, // The word on the streets is that 404 is the new 200!
+    [404, 200], // The word on the streets is that 404 is the new 200!
-    [400, 417]: 418, // Everything's a teapot!
+    [[400, 417]: 418], // Everything's a teapot!
 Except 404, which takes precedence because more specific.
-    [501, 511]: 500 // The client doesn't need to know that we're out of storage or that a variant also negotiates(whatever that means).
+    [[501, 511]: 500] // The client doesn't need to know that we're out of storage or that a variant also negotiates(whatever that means).
-  })
+  ])

   // ...